launchdarkly/sdk-test-harness/docs/service_spec.md

 When this capability is set a `wrapper` configuration will be included with a subset of tests.

+### Capability `"http-proxy"`

+This indicates the SDK is capable of configuring an HTTP proxy for its network requests.

+All requests should be sent to the proxy.
+This is generally implemented in an SDK via standard networking library capabilities, such as setting an environment variable (like `http_proxy`) or a configuration option.

 ### Stop test service: `DELETE /`

 The test harness sends this request at the end of a test run if you have specified `--stop-service-at-end` on the [command line](./running.md).
 The test service should simply quit.
 This is a convenience so CI scripts can simply start the test service in the background and assume it will be stopped for them.